baobiao/docs-my-learnings-using-git/README.md

 names are mentioned here.

 I will also like to take this chance to practice the GitHub flavored markdown syntax.
-So here is my *story* about this journey to Git.
+So here is my *story* about this journey to Git. :tada::tada::tada:

 ### About Me
 Q: What do I do for a living?